Refer a Victim to any Qualified Program in the United States

 The National Trafficking Sheltered Alliance endeavors to expedite placement of victims into qualified programs that have availability.
 Of the 170+ residential service providers in our database, the majority of them are able to take referrals from anywhere in the U.S.– we just have to close the gap between the victim seeking placement and the agencies who can offer services.

-The RAPID REFERRAL process is open to any Referring Agency who has encountered a victim of domestic human trafficking, and who is seeking residential care.
+The Alliance Referral Service (ARS) is open to any Referring Agency who has encountered a victim of domestic human trafficking, and who is seeking residential care.
 Here is how it works:

-- (With the Candidate’s informed consent), download and complete the RAPID REFERRAL form.
+- (With the Candidate’s informed consent), download and complete the Alliance Referral System (ARS) form.
 DO NOT include identifying information.